Get Kids Reading for your School or Library

 Speaking of Prizes…

 Kids love prizes of all kinds and will work hard to earn even small prizes.
 We recommend that prizes be structured to encourage everyone to participate and not leave anyone behind.

 - Participation – Students receive a small prize (ie, a pencil, sticker, or choice from a treasure box of small items) for registering as a reader on your crowdfunding website.

 - $100 or Other Attainable Level – Students receive a free t-shirt, hat, or other memorabilia or school spirit award when they reach this level of fundraising.
 Some schools also include a raffle option; anyone reaching the goal is entered into a raffle for prizes.

 - Top Student Fundraisers – The top three school fundraisers receive large prizes, like $50 and $100 gift cards.

-- Classroom with 100% Participation – When everyone in the classroom has registered or collected at least one donation, students receive extra recess or dress-down day.
+- Classroom with 100% Participation – When everyone in the classroom has registered or collected at least one donation, students receive extra recess or a dress-down day.
 These are free prizes that do not cost your school any money but are very popular with kids.

 - Top Fundraising Classrooms – Students receive a pizza party or similar luncheon event for the top one or two fundraising classrooms.

 Read more about how our software will help your school or organization encourage your peer-to-peer participants to fundraise and find the right prizes for your school-a-thon.